Strange metal from incoherent bosons: Discussion

-As a final remark, we note that since incoherent charge-two bosons contribute to the Drude peak observed in the optical conductivity, these pairs could also, be a good candidate for explaining the missing spectral weight in the superfluid density that was ubiquitously reported to be present in this region of the phase diagram~\cite{lobo2011optical,HomesSumRule}.
+As a final remark, we note that since incoherent charge-two bosons contribute to the Drude peak observed in the optical conductivity, these pairs could also be a good candidate for explaining the missing spectral weight in the superfluid density that is present in this region of the phase diagram~\cite{lobo2011optical,HomesSumRule,LeeSinova08}.